ZhongweiZhangsite/WPPT/README.md

 ## Manual:

-- Please refers to the the [online manual](https://zhongweizhang123.wixsite.com/wppt).
+- Please refers to the [online manual](https://zhongweizhang123.wixsite.com/wppt).

 ## We are gradually improving the code and creating more examples for friendly use!